Lindsay Wagner: Honors

-Wagner earned an Emmy Award in 1977 for Outstanding Lead Actress in a Dramatic Role for her role in The Bionic Woman television series.
+Wagner earned an Emmy Award in 1977 for Outstanding Lead Actress in a Dramatic Role for her role in The Bionic Woman.

 On December 13, 1984, the Hollywood Chamber of Commerce presented Wagner with a star on the Hollywood Walk of Fame, category 'Film', located at the north side of the 6700 block of Hollywood Boulevard.

 In 2012, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to Wagner.

-On October 18, 2019, the San Diego International Film Festival presented the actress with the Humanitarian Award.
+On October 18, 2019, the San Diego International Film Festival presented Wagner with the Humanitarian Award.
 Previous winners include, Geena Davis, Mariel Hemingway and Joaquin Phoenix.

 Personal life

 During the first year of The Bionic Woman, Wagner was the driver in a car accident with her then boyfriend, actor Michael Brandon, in the passenger seat.
 Brandon suffered a serious eye injury and Wagner received a severe cut on her upper lip which left a small but permanent scar.
 The event halted production on the show for weeks.

 Prior to her first marriage, Wagner lived with Captain Daniel M. Yoder (USAF) until he went to Vietnam.
 She has been married and divorced four times.
 From 1971 to 1973, she was married to music publisher Allan Rider.
 From 1976 to 1979, she was married to Michael Brandon.
 In 1981, she married stuntman Henry Kingi, whom she met on the set of The Bionic Woman.
 Wagner had two sons with Kingi, Dorian (b.
 1982) and Alex (b.
 1986).
 The couple divorced in 1984.
 Wagner married TV producer Lawrence Mortorff in 1990 and they divorced three years later.

 Wagner was scheduled to be a passenger on American Airlines Flight 191 from Chicago to Los Angeles on May 25, 1979, but suddenly felt very ill while waiting for the plane.
-She skipped the flight, which crashed only minutes after takeoff, killing all 271 people on board and 2 people on the ground – the deadliest aviation accident (Note: The fatalities of the September 11 attacks are terrorism, not accidents.) to have occurred in the United States.
+She skipped the flight, which crashed only minutes after takeoff, killing all 271 people on board and 2 people on the ground – the deadliest non terrorism-related aviation accident (Note: The fatalities of the September 11 attacks are terrorism, not accidents.) to have occurred in the United States.

 In the early 1980s, Wagner owned a home in the Hollywood Hills, next door to Edward Van Halen and Valerie Bertinelli.
 After Van Halen constructed his 5150 studio behind his own house, Wagner began to complain about the loudness of his band's recording their 1984 album.
 Wagner eventually moved out and Van Halen purchased the house.

 Wagner was a vegetarian for fifteen years and in 1990 co-authored The High Road to Health: A Vegetarian Cookbook which was released in a paperback version in 1994.
 She avoids dairy products and prefers soy milk.
 In 1999, Wagner returned to eating meat and added fish and poultry to her diet.
 She is an advocate of clean eating and locally grown food.